tmtsoftware/csw/docs/src/main/params/units.md

 ## Default Units for Keys

-The default unit for `TimestampKey`(in Scala and Java both) is `second`.
+The default unit for `UTCTimeKey` and `TAITimeKey` (in Scala and Java both) is `second`.
 For all the remaining keys, default unit is NoUnits.

 ## SI Units